BittieTasks/BittieTasks/legal/terms-of-service.md

 ## 3. PROHIBITED ACTIVITIES

 ### Strictly Prohibited Services
+TaskParent is a household task marketplace and explicitly prohibits all childcare services:
-- Unlicensed childcare or babysitting
+- **ALL childcare services including babysitting, child supervision, or child-related activities**
+- **Transportation of minors under any circumstances**
+- **Child pickup/dropoff from school or activities**
 - Medical care or administration of medication
-- Transportation of minors without proper licensing
-- Overnight supervision of children
-- Care of children under 6 months old
 - Services in homes without working smoke detectors
-- Swimming or water-related supervision
+- Swimming or water-related supervision that could involve children
 - Use of personal vehicles for task completion

 ### Prohibited User Conduct